 - OPCW and Vienna Centre for Disarmament and Non-Proliferation (2013)

 - Graham Pearson and Peter Mahaffy (2006), “IUPAC, education, outreach, and codes of conduct to further the norms and obligations of the Chemical Weapons Convention”

-This page is in support of recommendations from the 2018 report from the Advisory Board on Education and Outreach — that the OPCW make greater use of “active learning” methods in its outreach programmes.
+This page supports the 2018 Advisory Board on Education and Outreach report recommendation that the OPCW make greater use of “active learning” methods in its outreach programmes.